-Liquidity Facilities for Bonds Bearing Variable Rates of Interest
+Liquidity Facilities for Bonds Bearing Variable Rates of Interest this section, the "Variable Rate Bonds").

-The Corporation has Outstanding Series of Bonds supported by a liquidity facility that currently bear interest at a variable interest rate and that are subject to optional or mandatory tender (for purposes of this section, the "Variable Rate Bonds").
 As of October 31, 2024, each of the banks identified below (each for purposes of this section, a "Liquidity Facility Provider") has provided a standby bond purchase agreement (each for purposes of this section, a "Liquidity Facility") with respect to the specified Series of Variable Rate Bonds.
 Each Liquidity Facility requires the Liquidity Facility Provider to provide funds to pay the Purchase Price of any Variable Rate Bonds of the applicable Series that are tendered for purchase and not remarketed.